artemmufazalov/video_monkey_backend/README.md

 ### `npm run start_dev`

 Runs a development server on localhost://(port number in configuration file).
+The env configs will be uploaded from the .env file in the project directory

 The app uses nodemon, so it will automatically reload if you make any edits.